HoGentTIN/linux-training-hogent/modules/quotas/030_quotas_theory.md

 ## Practice Disk quotas

-1\.
-Implement disk quotas on one of your new partitions.
+1. Implement disk quotas on one of your new partitions.
 Limit one of your users to 10 megabyte.

-2\.
-Test that they work by copying many files to the quota\'d partition.
+2. Test that they work by copying many files to the quota'd partition.